lakhak/cheatsheets/vi.md

 - `r` in NERDTree window to refresh
 - `map <C-n> :NERDTreeToggle<CR>` add to .vimrc to map shortcut to toggle NERDTree
 - `:let g:NERDTreeWinSize=40` adjust window size
+- `m` open NERDTree menu for options on adding, deleting etc.

 ## other
 - `:!{command}` execute external command